leos/DocVersionRedirector/README.md

 You can install the latest from the [Chrome Web Store](https://chrome.google.com/webstore/detail/nomnkbngkijpffepcgbbofhcnafpkiep/).

-If you want to try it out locally, check out the repo, then:
+If you want to try it out locally, check out this repo, then:

 ```
 npm install
 npm run dev
 ```

-This will transpile the typescript and assemble the extension into `dist/`.
+This will assemble the extension into `dist/`.

 Then go to `chrome://extensions/`, turn on **Developer mode**, click on **Load unpacked** and select the `dist` folder.